One Sky One World International Kite Fly For Peace -- Sunday, October 14, 2012 -- Always the Second Sunday in October

 Getting Attention

-The One Sky One World Organization is doing as much as it can to get media coverage of the event;
+The One Sky One World Organization will do as much as it can to get media coverage of the event.

 - to the top -